 Blue recycling bins are located in each resident's room and throughout the residence halls, academic buildings, and administrative buildings.
 The University participates in Lexington's single stream recycling program so recyclables can be placed in the blue recycling bins unsorted.
-Acceptable recyclables include: cardboard, paper (including glossy and colored), aluminum, steel, glass (any color), and #1 & #2 plastics with a screw top.
+Acceptable recyclables include: cardboard, aluminum, steel, glass (any color), and #1 & #2 plastics with a screw top.
 In addition to the materials that can be recycled in the blue bins, the University offers ink cartridge, battery, and small electronics (cell phones, MP3 players, etc.) recycling.
 Green bin recycling locations:

-- Recycling bins in Pioneer, Bassett, and Dalton-Voigt Trash Rooms
+- Recycling bins in Kincaid, Bassett, and Dalton-Voigt Trash Rooms

-- Campus Center lobby

 - Old Morrison post office

 - Brown Science Center, room 111